lizzy-0323/oasisdb/readme.md

 client.health_check()
 ```

-For more usage, please see [apidoc](docs/api.md),
+For more usage, please see [API Documentation](docs/api.md),
 you can also use [example.py](client-sdk/python/example.py) to see how to use it.
-And now we also provide go client sdk, you can see the example in [example.go](client-sdk/go/example.go).
+And now we also provide Go client SDK, you can see the example in [example.go](client-sdk/go/example.go).

 ## 🤝 Contribution